leojpod/elm-tailwindcss-parcel-starter/README.md

 # elm-tailwindcss-parcel-starter

-I usually use [create-elm-app](https://github.com/halfzebra/create-elm-app) but lately I've been using a simpler setup.
+I usually use [create-elm-app](https://github.com/halfzebra/create-elm-app) but lately I've been using a simpler set-up.
 Instead of rewriting that set-up all the time, I decided to make it a template and here it is.
 This set-up aims to be simple yet fully working for writing elm applications styled with tailwindcss and packed up with parcel.js.

+You can see the result [here](https://leojpod.github.io/elm-tailwindcss-parcel-starter)

 ## Running it